Entrepreneurs can now fulfil their business capital needs online via e-MUDRA loans

 With these loans, small and micro-business owners looking for financial support can enjoy various advantages, such as:

-Loans up to ₹5 Lakhs typically come with no processing fees
+Cost-Effective Processing: Loans of up to ₹5 Lakhs typically come with no processing fees.
+This "zero-entry cost" makes the Shishu and Kishore categories exceptionally affordable for micro-entrepreneurs.

-Repayment terms extend up to 5 years based on eligibility and loan amount
+Flexible Tenures: Repayment terms extend up to 5 years based on eligibility and loan amount.
+A longer window for repayment ensures that monthly EMIs remain manageable and do not strain your daily cash flow.

-Eligibility criteria are simpler to meet than those for regular business loans
+Simplified Onboarding: Eligibility criteria are simpler to meet than those for regular business loans.
+By prioritising the viability of the business plan over heavy documentation, the scheme democratises access to formal credit.

 The interest rates for these loans vary depending on the lending institution.
 Here is a general overview of some of these interest rates: